mascaldotfr/CoRT/api/bin/warstatus/README.md

 be run server side for CoRT, due to NGE not allowing cross origin request ([CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS)).

-`warstatus.py` fetches the official war status page and dump the gems/forts status in a file as JSON (see `outfile` in `warstatus.py`).
-The official map isn't fetched, because it has a static URL and CoRT actually draws one using HTML5 canvas for speed and bandwidth economy (NGE's site is slow).
+`warstatus.php` fetches the official war status page and dump the gems/forts status in a file as JSON (see `outfile` in `warstatus.php`).
+It's used only through the PHP CLI, it will return HTTP 403 if called through a browser.

 You can see it in action at https://cort.thebus.top/api/var/warstatus.json -- informations are refreshed every minute.

-The `stats` directory includes the code used to generate the WZ statistics, and has its own README, but also needs `warstatus.py` to work in order to generate statistics.
+The `stats` directory includes the code used to generate the WZ statistics, and has its own README, but also needs `warstatus.php` to work in order to generate statistics.

 ## Response Format